priyapatelsp/LoadBalancer/README.md

 This load balancer orchestrates the routing of incoming traffic to multiple servers, ensuring optimal distribution among those capable of fulfilling the requests.

 <h1>Get started </h1>
-This tool is in NodeJs , so please ensure that you have latest Node version installed in your device
+This tool uses NodeJs , so please ensure that you have latest Node version installed in your device
 <br><br>

 step 1: git clone https://github.com/priyapatelsp/LoadBalancer.git